Beau Webster

-Beau Webster (born 1 December 1993) is an Australian cricketer who currently represents Tasmania and the Melbourne Stars.
-An allrounder, Webster is a right-handed batsman capable of bowling both right-arm off-break and medium pace.
+Beau Jacob Webster (born 1 December 1993) is an Australian International cricketer who plays for Tasmania at state level, and the Hobart Hurricanes in the Big Bash League.
+He has also represented Australia in Test cricket.
+An all-rounder, Webster is a right-handed batter capable of bowling both right-arm medium and off spin.

-Webster's unique ability to bowl both spin and pace was revealed during the 2020-21 Sheffield Shield season, with Webster having introduced pace bowling to his game as a new skill learned during the first lockdown period due to the COVID-19 pandemic.
-This skill set has resulted in Webster earning comparisons to former Test cricketers Collin Miller and Andrew Symonds.
+Webster's ability to bowl both spin and pace was revealed during the 2020-21 Sheffield Shield season, with Webster having introduced pace bowling to his game as a new skill learned during the first lockdown period due to the COVID-19 pandemic.
+This skill set has resulted in Webster earning comparisons to former Test cricketers Colin Miller and Andrew Symonds.

+Early life

+Webster grew up in Snug, Tasmania and played cricket for the Kingborough Cricket Club.